duuinh/Email-Agent/readme.md

   Classifies the incoming email to determine if it’s a new service request or a follow-up.

 * **SRCreatorAgent**
-  Handles service request creation based on email content.
-Always passes control to ReplyGeneratorAgent.
+  Handles service request creation based on email content, and passes control to ReplyGeneratorAgent.

 * **FollowUpHandlerAgent**
-  Checks SR status for follow-up emails.
-Always passes control to ReplyGeneratorAgent.
+  Checks SR status for follow-up emails, and passes control to ReplyGeneratorAgent.

 * **ReplyGeneratorAgent**
   Generates the final customer reply using structured logic depending on the SR state (created, in progress, closed, or not found).